ZenonSeth/respec/doc/api.md

   -- If set to true, button will close the form upon click.
 Default is false.
   -- the onClick listener will be called even when this is set to true

+  ratio = 1.0, -- Optional.
+Number greater than 0
+  -- If set, makes the ImageButton be constrained to this w/h aspect ratio.
+  -- If not set, the ImageButton stretches to fill out its bounds as normal

   onClick = function(state, fields) return true end, -- Optional.
 A function to be called when the button is clicked -- `state` is the form's state, can be modified here.